 Consider too the link between vitamin D and the sun, as well as the link between depression and the lack of sunlight.
 It is prayer before the Blessed Sacrament that is going to heal our own lives, filling our lives with the joy and peace that Christ said the world cannot give.
 It will heal our addictions, it will heal us of loneliness, and it will bring us the light that we need to make the decisions that God calls us to make every day.
 Being filled with the light of the Son will enable us to readily discern God’s will for us.
 Amen.

 Douglas McManaman.
 "How to Explain the Importance of Praying Before the Blessed Sacrament."
 (September 2007).

 Reprinted with permission of Douglas McManaman.

 Doug McManaman is a Deacon and a Religion and Philosophy teacher at Father Michael McGivney Catholic Academy in Markham, Ontario, Canada.
 He is the past president of the Canadian Fellowship of Catholic Scholars.
-He maintains the following web site for his students: A Catholic Philosophy and Theology Resource Page.
 Deacon Douglas studied Philosophy at St. Jerome's College in Waterloo, and Theology at the University of Montreal.
-He is the author of The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
+He is the author of Christ Lives!, The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
 Deacon McManaman is on the advisory board of the Catholic Education Resource Center.Copyright © 2007 Doug McManaman

 back to top